kbrammer/kevinbrammer.azurewebsites.net/Assets/articles/Using-HtmlAgilityPack-With-Powershell - Copy.markdown

 # Using HtmlAgilityPack With Powershell

-I started experimenting with using assemblies in the Powershell ISE and just discovered an awesome way to grab HTML from a website using [HtmlAgilityPack](http://htmlagilitypack.codeplex.com).
-Make sure to include the full path to your assembly:
+I started experimenting with using assemblies in the Powershell ISE, and just discovered an awesome way to grab HTML from a website using [HtmlAgilityPack](http://htmlagilitypack.codeplex.com)!!

+Don't forget to include the full path to your assembly:

     [Reflection.Assembly]::LoadFile("C:\Users\...\...\Assemblies\HtmlAgilityPack.dll”)
     [HtmlAgilityPack.HtmlWeb]$web = @{}